developerforce/salesforce-slack-starter-kit/README.md

 ### Heroku App <-> Salesforce

 The scaffolded app uses jsforce and the [OAuth 2.0 Web Server Flow for Web App Integration ](https://help.salesforce.com/s/articleView?id=sf.remoteaccess_oauth_web_server_flow.htm&type=5) flow to connect to Salesforce.
-This flow is the one recommended to implement user to user integrations.
-With this flow each individual user needs to authorize.
-The auth tokens need to be persisted, so the app can perform subsequent requests on behalf of the user.
+This flow allows Slack users to authorize as a user in Salesforce, so the app can access Salesforce data in the user's context.
+Each individual user needs to authorize and the access and refresh tokens need to be persisted, so the app can perform subsequent requests on behalf of the authorized user.

 We store the tokens securely in a Salesforce custom object called Slack_Authentication\_\_c: